okta/odyssey/packages/docs/source/guidelines/deletion.md

-# Deletion & Deactivation
+# Deletion & deactivation

 When things are removed or deactivated in Okta, there is often some impact to other settings.
 To ensure predicatability and reduce risk, our system behavior should be consistent and conservative with regards to these references.
 Five cases will be discussed.

-## When Settings are Removed
+## When Settings are removed

 Deactivating a setting